zvozin/Functional_Programming_in_Kotlin/README.md

 >
 > A: always - this ain't no amateur hour!

+# Enjoy

-Enjoy!
-Comments and improvements are welcome - simply submit an issue.
+Comments and improvements are welcome - just submit an issue.